alexellis/k3sup/README.md

 Watch a demo with dozens of Firecracker VMs: [Testing Kubernetes at Scale with bare-metal](https://youtu.be/o4UxRw-Cc8c)

-The initial version of `k3sup plan` has a reduced set of flags such as `--k3s-extra-args`, but contributions are welcomed from users and sponsors.
+The initial version of `k3sup plan` has a reduced set of flags.
+Flags such as `--k3s-version` and `--datastore` are not available, but feel free to propose an issue with what you need.

 ### Create a multi-master (HA) setup with external SQL